jeghaire/paddle-frontend-assessment/README.md

 ## Resources:

-The resources for this project can be found at [The Gratis-Digital-Repo](https://github.com/Gratis-digital-world/Peddle-Frontend-Assessment)
+The resources for this project can be found at the The Gratis Digital [repo](https://github.com/Gratis-digital-world/Peddle-Frontend-Assessment)

 ## License: